-Information on SSORS is provided in detail in Appendix B. This database is maintained by the Hampton Roads Planning District Commission (HRPDC) and used for regulatory reporting of SSOs to the VDEQ.
+Information on where to find a SSORS user guide is provided in Appendix B. This database is maintained by the Hampton Roads Planning District Commission (HRPDC) and used for regulatory reporting of SSOs to the VDEQ.

 SSORS has an SSO Cause List for each event that is useful for sorting SSOs that are caused by operational issues versus third party issues or capacity issues.
 The following section provides a summary description of each category: